s0me0ther/btc-e.com-chat-expander/README.md

 --------------

 ## Changelog
+### 1.092:
+- fixed wrong include of colorpicker css

 ### 1.091:
-- added "Search in Archive" Button - to search userchats
+- added "Search in Archive" Button - to search userchats (thx to http://trollboxarchive.com/ !!!)

 ### 1.090:
 - complete new written code